 - While our public lands and our wildlife are our most valuable assets, Montana has one of the worst score cards in the country for trapping regulations.
 This facilitates some trapper's attitude of self serving entitlement and results in a child like tantrum to anything that threatens it.

-- Trapping commercializes our wildlife which is a violation of the North American Wildlife Conservation Model that Montana bases wildlife management on.
+- Trapping commercializes our wildlife which is a violation of the North American Wildlife Conservation Model that wildlife management in Montana is supposedly based upon.

 What Hunters Think of TrappingJune 2, 2016